Was Entropy Conserved between BBN and Recombination?: Effects of decaying particle

-Much like the bounds on $\Neff$ discussed in Section \ref{sec:Neff}, these bounds on $\etaBBN$ seen in Figure \ref{fig:max_f_neff} are only meant to depict an approximation for the allowed parameter space; the true bounds will be subject to uncertainties in $\omega_b$, which are taken into account later.
+Much like the bounds on $\Neff$ discussed in Sec.\ \ref{sec:Neff}, these bounds on $\etaBBN$ seen in Fig.\ \ref{fig:max_f_neff} are only meant to depict an approximation for the allowed parameter space; the true bounds will be subject to uncertainties in $\omega_b$, which are taken into account later.
 Furthermore, the inference of $\etaBBN$ from deuterium assumes a standard expansion history during BBN.
 Decay scenarios with large $\maxyr$ and short lifetimes that end soon after the end of BBN ($\tau_Y \approx 10^{4}$ sec) will contribute a non-negligible energy density \textit{during} BBN.

 We therefore altered the BBN code PArthENoPe v3.0 \cite{gariazzo_parthenope_2022} to include the contribution of $\rho_Y$ to the expansion rate during BBN.
-We modified PArthENoPe to accept a new input parameter, $\rho_Y^{\mathrm{BBN}}$, which is the value of $\rho_Y$ at a reference temperature of $T=0.1$ MeV, and we assume the $Y$ particle is non-relativistic throughout BBN so that $\rho_Y \propto a^{-3}$.
+We modified PArthENoPe to accept a new input parameter, $\rho_Y^{\mathrm{BBN}}$, which is the value of $\rho_Y$ at a reference temperature of $T=0.1$ MeV, and we assume the $Y$ particle is non-relativistic at all temperatures less than $\SI{1}{MeV}$ so that $\rho_Y \propto a^{-3}$.
 This $\rho_Y^{\mathrm{BBN}}$ parameter is entirely determined by our decay parameters $\maxyr$ and $\Gamma_Y$.
 Using our modified version of PArthENoPe, we created lookup tables for CLASS that read in $\etaBBN$ and $\rho_Y^{\mathrm{BBN}}$ and produce values for the helium and deuterium abundances.
 These tables were created with $\Delta\Neff = 0$ (our initial conditions ensure that $\Neff = 3.044$ at BBN) and a neutron lifetime of $\tau = \SI{879.4}{\second}$.